Customer Training: Definition, Benefits, and Best Practices

 • Set clear success metrics and use LMS analytics and reporting to track the effectiveness of the training program.
 Valuable metrics to monitor include completion rates, assessment scores, and time spent on each training module.

-• Review the customer training program regularly, updating it to reflect customer feedback, product updates, and new industry trends.
+• Review the customer education program regularly, updating it to reflect customer feedback, product updates, and new industry trends.

 Next Steps